francelow/Stock_image_ecommerce/README.md

    ```sh
    git clone https://github.com/francelow/Stock_image_ecommerce.git
    ```
-2. Once you have finished cloning the repo, go inside the Stock_image_ecommerce folder and cut the ecom_db folder and move it into the mysql/data folder.
+2. Once you have finished cloning the repo, go inside the Stock_image_ecommerce folder and cut the ecom_db folder and move it into the xampp\mysql\data folder.

 3. Once ecom_db has been moved, move the Stock_image_ecommerce folder into the htdocs folder inside your xampp folder.